-Beginning in Cork, Ireland, the novel recounts Barry’s journey from daughter to son in order to enter medical school and provide for his mother, but Barry soon embraced his newfound freedom and opportunity.
-From successful medical student in Edinburgh and London to eligible bachelor and quick-tempered physician in Cape Town, Barry thrived in his new environment.
-But when Barry befriended the Cape Governor, they were publicly accused of a homosexual affair that scandalized the colonies and nearly cost them their lives.
-THE CAPE DOCTOR is the story of Barry’s rise from penniless Irish girl to one of the most celebrated and accomplished figures of his time, a time that looks–in its technological discoveries, revolutionary fervor, battle over women’s rights, human rights, religious intolerance, and social unrest–remarkably like our own
+Beginning in Cork, Ireland, the novel recounts Perry’s journey from daughter to son in order to enter medical school and provide for family, but Perry soon embraced the new-found freedom of living life as a man.
+From brilliant medical student in Edinburgh and London to eligible bachelor and quick-tempered physician in Cape Town, Dr. Perry thrived.
+When he befriended the aristocratic Cape Governor, the doctor rose to the pinnacle of society, before the two were publicly accused of a homosexual affair that scandalized the colonies and nearly cost them their lives.